 The next steps

-Now we need to "pack" this material into an integrated circuit.
-Immediately after, start with a mass production: soon we will see millimeter wave diagnostics for less than 100 euros.
-A gamble by 2025, but it will probably take even less: about two years.
+Now we need to "package" this material into an integrated circuit.
+Immediately afterwards, start with mass production: soon we will see millimeter wave diagnostics for less than 100 euros.
+I'm gambling by 2025, but it will probably take even less: around two years.

 Later, big data and machine learning will allow people to use such a tool to keep their skin in check every day.
 Even alone, when they want.